Llanharan Community Council Annual report 2023.2024

 The Community comprises of three wards, with 14 Councillors.
 Each ward has Councillors for that area, 6 covering Llanharan (including Ynysmaerdy), 6 covering Brynna (including Brynna Gwynnion) and 2 for Llanilid (including Bryncae).
 The Councillors represent our community, providing local views on planning, listening to and advising residents as well as providing a link with the local authority.
 Representative Councillors have an active interest in their communities and work in partnership with residents, local groups and collaborate with other Councils when necessary.

-The Council meets on the third Thursday of every month and all are welcome to observe these meetings.
+The Council meets on the third Thursday of every month (except August) and all are welcome to observe these meetings.
 Forthcoming dates and documents can be viewed in the Committees and minutes – Full Council section of this website.

 The Council employs 4 staff providing administration, legal and financial services and general maintenance of areas within our responsibility.